Learning Center

 Is there any statistical evidence that shows tracking words while reading improves comprehension?

-Smekens Education consultant and reading expert Kristi McCullough shared the following:
+Smekens Education consultant and reading expert Kristi McCullough shared a video explanation.

 From Julie: